Interactive Programming at OFF 2025

 Song Byeok Book Signing

 Join us for a powerful and unforgettable book signing event with Song Byeok, author of “Escaping North Korea: The Journey of a Propaganda Painter to the Free World.”
-After surviving the horrors of famine, imprisonment, and forced repatriation, Song Byeok’s journey from a North Korean propaganda artist to a free artist in South Korea is one of profound struggle and resilience.
+Song Byeok’s journey from a North Korean propaganda artist to a free artist in South Korea was one of profound struggle and resilience, marked by his survival of the horrors of famine, imprisonment, and forced repatriation.
 Through his gripping personal narrative and art, Song sheds light on the darkness of life under a dictatorship, the heartbreak of loss, and the undying hope for freedom.
 His book offers a glimpse into the devastating realities of North Korea and the human spirit’s unyielding quest for dignity.

 Interactive Programming - Dictators and dirty money